British Infantry Northwest Europe 1944 Dragon 1/35

 It is the soldier who held a Sten submachine gun.
 Because this gun was small and light, It was supplied many to the resistance of the European countries including France.

-Ummmm, I wonder the painting of a belt and suspenders not completely satisfied.
+Ummmm, I wonder the painting of a belt and suspenders is not completely satisfactory.
 I drew the buckle with effort, so it looks good…

 From the top.
 The equipment like this seems to be able to move lightly.